hardin47/website/Math150/Notes/02-ttest.md

 ![Figure taken from [@iscam]](randsampValloc.jpg)

-Note: no ANOVA (section 2.4) or normal probability plots (section 2.8)
+Note: no ANOVA (section 2.4 in @KuiperSklar) or normal probability plots (section 2.8 in @KuiperSklar).